mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 ```

 > [!TIP]
 > By default, the application is deployed to `http://localhost:3001`.
-You can change the port by setting the `frontendPort` pulumi config variable.
+You can change the port by setting the `frontendPort` pulumi config variable as follows:

 ```bash
 pulumi config set frontendPort <port>